tomkidd/Quake3-iOS/README.md

 You can read a lengthy blog article on how I did all this [here](http://schnapple.com/quake-3-for-ios-and-tvos-for-apple-tv/).

 This repo was based on the code from *[Beben III](https://itunes.apple.com/us/app/beben-iii/id771105890?mt=8)* by Ronny Stiftel (more info [here](http://www.mac-and-i.net/2013/12/beben-iii-openarenaquake-3-for-ios.html)), ultimately derived from [ioquake3](https://ioquake3.org/).
 On-screen joystick code came from [this repo](https://github.com/bradhowes/Joystick) by Brad Howe.
 Quake font DpQuake by Dead Pete available [here](https://www.dafont.com/quake.font).
 Code to query servers came from [Q3ServerBrowser](https://github.com/andreagiavatto/Q3ServerBrowser) on GitHub by Andrea Giavatto.

+I have now modified the code to use [SDL for iOS](https://www.libsdl.org/), employing [OpenGL ES work](https://github.com/zturtleman/ioq3/tree/opengles1) from Zack Middleton.
+The original, GLKit-based version is available on the [legacy](https://github.com/tomkidd/Quake3-iOS/tree/legacy) branch.

 [Video of Quake III: Arena running on an iPhone X](https://www.youtube.com/watch?v=4Fu1fmXtcvo)